snowhypers/Sun2Agent/README.md

 - **Your keys stay local.** The API key and `mcp.json` live in `~/.sun2agent/` with owner-only permissions, and are never bundled with the package.
 - **`mcp.json` can launch programs.** A `stdio` server runs whatever `command` you give it — treat the file like a shell script and only add servers you trust.
 The guards vet the launch command, but they can't tell a trustworthy server from a malicious one.
 - **Guards reduce risk; they don't eliminate it.** They match known-dangerous patterns, so a novel phrasing can get through.
 Stay careful when a session mixes servers that read untrusted web content with servers that can take destructive actions — that combination is how prompt injection turns into real damage.
+- **AGENT.md is advisory only.** It is appended to the system prompt as project context.
+It cannot modify, disable, or bypass any guardrail — the guards run on separate code paths (user input, tool arguments, tool output) that are independent of the system prompt.

 ## Uninstall